How to start a Charlotte Mason homeschool? Begin by creating an atmosphere.

 An education is in the atmosphere.

-If your children can speak back what they’ve just heard, they’ve engaged the concept.
+If your children can speak back to what they’ve just heard, they’ve engaged in the concept.
 Expose the child to tons of ideas and ask them to share what they’ve heard, and they will come to integrate those thoughts into themselves.

 See mommy be gentle, the child will grow in gentleness.
 See mommy snap, the child will snap.
 Now I don’t want to take all responsibility for my child’s behaviour, but what we set the atmosphere.